 What if I forget my username or password?

 If you forget your username or password you may use the "Forgot your username or password?" function on the CL-150 Login page.
 Please note that if you are using a government portal or SSO this function is not available.

 How does account rollover work?

 Rolling over allows you to transfer your learning data from an old account to a new account.
 When you roll over an account, all of your list progress, course progress, and learned words and phrases from the old account will be added to the new account.
 Your old account will then be deactivated, if it wasn't already.
-If you have authorized Rapid Rote Desktop or CL-150 Mobile with your old account, these programs will automatically start using the credentials of the new account after the rollover.
+If you have authorized CL-150 Mobile with your old account, these programs will automatically start using the credentials of the new account after the rollover.

 What will I need to roll over?